apache/accumulo-website/_docs-4/administration/in-depth-install.md

 cluster, the `conf/` directory must also contain a `cluster.yaml` file.
 You can either create these files manually or run `accumulo-cluster create-config`.

-Logging is configured in [accumulo-env.sh] to use three log4j configuration files in `conf/`.
+Logging is configured in [accumulo-env.sh] to use two log4j configuration files in `conf/`.
 The file used depends on the Accumulo command or service being run.
 Logging for most Accumulo services (i.e. Manager, TabletServer, Garbage Collector) is configured by [log4j2-service.properties].
 All Accumulo commands (i.e `init`, `shell`, etc) are configured by [log4j2.properties].